u23608821/COS221_Assignment_5/API_Documentation.md

 ## Rate Limiting

-To protect the API from abuse and ensure fair usage, **rate limiting** is enforced on all endpoints.
+To protect the API from abuse and ensure fair usage, rate limiting is enforced on all endpoints.
 If you exceed the allowed number of requests for a specific endpoint within a certain time window, you will receive a `429 Too Many Requests` error response.

 **Important note:** The front-end should handle 429 errors gracefully by informing the user that they have exceeded the rate limit and should try again later.

 ### How Rate Limiting Works
 - **Database-Backed:**  Rate limiting is implemented using a dedicated `rate_limits` table in the database.
 This allows for accurate and persistent tracking of request counts and time windows to ensure that rate limits are enforced correctly.
-- **Per-IP and Per-Endpoint:**  Limits are tracked for each unique combination of IP address and the endpoint you are accessing.
+- **Per-IP and Per-Endpoint:**  Limits are tracked for each unique combination of IP address and the endpoint that this IP is accessing.
 Each endpoint may have a different rate limit.
 - **Time Window:** The time window for rate limiting is typically 60 seconds (1 minute), but may vary per endpoint.
-- **Limits:**
-  The number of allowed requests per endpoint per minute varies based on how computationally expensive the endpoint is.
+- **Limits:** The number of allowed requests per endpoint per minute varies based on how computationally expensive the endpoint is.
 For example:
   - `Register` and `Login`: 5 requests per minute per IP
   - `getReviewStats` (all stats): 3 requests per minute per IP
   - `getReviewStats` (single stat): 10 requests per minute per IP
   - Most other endpoints allow for 10–20 requests per minute per IP, depending on the endpoint's complexity.
-- **How it works (technical):**
+- **How it works:**
   - On each request, the API checks the `rate_limits` table for your IP and the endpoint.
   - If you have not exceeded the allowed number of requests in the current time window, your request proceeds and your request count is incremented.
   - If you exceed the limit, the API immediately returns a 429 error and does not process your request.